alisalilymiao/yimeng-academic/content/home/projects.md

     description: |2-
         Responsibilities include:

+        * Participated in the development of a Web page game based on user action recognition.
+The match between the user action and the target action determines the score of the game
+        * Back-end technologies used the TFJS-Models/PoseNet open-source image recognition algorithm to identify user action according to the coordinates of the two-dimensional image

+  - title: Voice Meeting Application
+    company: The University of Melbourne
+    company_url: ''
+    company_logo:
+    location: Melbourne
+    date_start: '2015-09-01'
+    date_end: '2016-12-20'
+    description: |2-
+        Responsibilities include:

         * Used the MFCC feature extraction method to transfer the frequency band from the HZ scale to the Mel scale.
 Trained a hybrid  GMM model using non-target user voice data and fine-tune it based on the data of the target user
         * Utilized the distance-based segmentation algorithm for speaker segmentation.
 Pattern matching and logical decision-making used maximum Posterior Probability Classification